fltk/fltk/README.CMake.txt

 Dec 20 2010 - matt: merged and restructures
-May 15 2013 - erco: small formatting tweaks, added some examples Feb 23 2014 - msurette: updated to reflect changes to the CMake files
+May 15 2013 - erco: small formatting tweaks, added some examples Feb 23 2014 - msurette: updated to reflect changes to the CMake files Apr 07 2015 - AlbrechtS: update use example and more docs